rust-lang/edition-guide/src/rust-2024/prelude.md

 - The [`Future`] and [`IntoFuture`] traits are now part of the prelude.
 - This might make calls to trait methods ambiguous which could make some code fail to compile.
-- `RustcEncodable` and `RustcDecodable` have been removed from the prelude.

 [`Future`]: ../../std/future/trait.Future.html
 [`IntoFuture`]: ../../std/future/trait.IntoFuture.html